JHenzi/twitterGraph/README.md

 ## Setup InfluxDB

 [InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/) is an opensource data store designed specifically for time series data.
-Since this project will be polling Twitter on a schedule using a Kubernetes CronJob, InfluxDB is perfect for holding storing the data.
+Since this project will be polling Twitter on a schedule using a CronJob, InfluxDB is perfect for holding storing the data.

-The [Docker-maintained InfluxDB Image on DockerHub](https://hub.docker.com/_/influxdb) will work fine for this project.
-It works out-of-the-box with both Kubernetes and OKD ([see OKD Considerations below](#okd_considerations)).

 ## Setup Grafana

  [Grafana](https://grafana.com/).
 Grafana is an open source project for visualizing time series data (thing: pretty, pretty graphs).

-As with Influxdb, [The Official Grafana image on DockerHub, maintained by Grafana](https://hub.docker.com/r/grafana/grafana/) works out-of-the-box for this project, both with Kubernetes and OKD.

 ### Create a Secret for the Twitter API credentials